This guide is continuously updated for relevance, accuracy, and the most recent info.

 Fuel economy of over 70 MPGe

-The Tuscan PHEV also finds the 1.6L turbo, but the specs differ slightly from the Hybrid.
-Paired with a six-speed automatic transmission, the Tucson PHEV’s battery is larger than the hybrid battery, with 13.8 kWh of power, yielding an estimated all-electric range (AER) of 28 miles and an estimated fuel economy of over 70 MPGe.
-According to Hyundai, the PHEV level-2 charging capability takes less than two hours to recharge the system, using a 7.2kW on-board charger.
-The Plug-in Hybrid powerplant delivers power through a PHEV-tuned six-speed automatic transmission for smoothness and efficiency.
+The Tucson PHEV also finds the 1.6L turbo, but the specs differ slightly from the hybrid.
+Paired with a six-speed automatic transmission, the Tucson PHEV’s 13.8 kWh battery yields an estimated all-electric range (AER) of 28 miles and an estimated fuel economy of over 70 MPGe.
+Level-2 charging takes less than two hours using the 7.2 kW onboard charger.
+For 2025, the PHEV benefits from the broader Tucson refresh, with updated exterior styling, a reworked cabin featuring a panoramic curved display with dual 12.3-inch screens, wireless Apple CarPlay/Android Auto, and improved ergonomics for a more user-friendly experience.

 Hyundai Santa Fe (Mid-Size SUV)